-B.S. in Criminal Justice: Forensics Overview
+B.S. in Criminal Justice: Forensic Investigations Overview

 Develop a foundation in criminal profiles, managing and documenting evidence, and the justice system.

-The greatest strength of the criminal justice program at Mercy College is the academic and professional diversity of the faculty, which includes attorneys, law enforcement officers, forensic and crime scene specialists, and other professionals who have hands-on experience in the criminal justice system in the metropolitan area.
+The greatest strength of the criminal justice program at Mercy University is the academic and professional diversity of the faculty, which includes attorneys, law enforcement officers, forensic and crime scene specialists, and other professionals who have hands-on experience in the criminal justice system in the metropolitan area.

 Frequently Asked Questions